MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols4-getnamebyinlinecontextwide.md

 ### -param NameBufferSize [in]

 The size of the name buffer.
+This size includes the space for the '\0' terminating character.

 ### -param NameSize [out, optional]

 A pointer to the length of the name.
+This size includes the space for the '\0' terminating character.

 ### -param Displacement [out, optional]